kjhallam/19_user_directory/employee_directory/README.md

 * As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.

+- The user is allowed to search the directory of employees using the first and last name.
+- In addition they would be able to sort according to ascending and descending by selecting the arrow next to First Name and Last Name.

 ---

 ## 📋 Table of Contents